Macleans College

 5 stars

 The effects of a series of events in 1952 are life changing for Kath and her two young daughters in 2019.
-Set against the Southern Alps, this is a fantastic book, especially if you loved the outdoors.
+Set against the Southern Alps, this is a fantastic book, especially if you love the outdoors.

 • The Only Child